The secondary PGCE (QTS) programme with QTS with Goldsmiths is comprised of three modules:

 Our curriculum is carefully constructed to blend practical experience in school with time in the university.
 It will provide a range of opportunities for you to develop a strong and confident knowledge of your specialist subject area.

-The Subject Studies Module will draw upon your practice as an artist, designer and /or craftsperson and will explore how this contributes to your development as an educator.
-During the programme you are shown how to plan, resource and organise art lessons, and how to monitor, record, evaluate and assess the art practices of students.
-This programme prepares you fully to teach and eventually lead Art and Design in secondary school.
+The Subject Studies Module will critically examine curriculum, pedagogy and assessment in art and design, drawing on and developing your subject knowledge as an artist, designer, illustrator or related practice.
+During the programme you are shown how to plan, resource and organise art lessons, and how to monitor, record, evaluate and assess the art practices and knowledge of students.
+This programme prepares you fully to teach and eventually lead art and design in secondary school.

 As well as a focus on your specialist subject, in the SPIRE module, you will be asked to consider the wider issues that impact the young person’s experience of education in the 21st Century.
 In this module, you will consider a range of issues relating to education, engage with relevant research and identify how all of this informs practice in the classroom.